> Martin Carthy > Songs > Matt Hyland

 Henry Hudson collected Matt Hyland in October/November 1841 from Paddy Conneely, a blind piper and singer in Galway.

 Martin Carthy sang Matt Hyland on his 1968 album with Dave Swarbrick, But Two Came By.
-This was also included on their compilation album Selections and on the Mooncrest anthology Rave On.
-Martin Carthy commented in the original album’s sleeve notes:
+This track was also included in 1971 on their compilation album Selections, in 1974 on the Mooncrest anthology Rave On, and in 2018 on his Topic anthology An Introduction to Martin Carthy.
+Martin Carthy noted on the original album:

 Matt Hyland is an Irish song which I first heard three or four years ago from a Scots girl singer Christine Stewart who had learned it from an Irish singer Al O’Donnell.
 Since that time I tried to find the words, but without success, until a singer at the Prestwick club in Scotland gave me the words at a ceilidh.
 In return I can’t even remember his name for which I am sorry, but thank him very much anyway.

-Archie Fisher sang Matt Hyland in 1968 on his eponymous Transatlantic album, Archie Fisher.
+Archie Fisher sang Matt Highland in 1968 on his eponymous Transatlantic album, Archie Fisher.

-Cathal McConnell sang Matt Hyland in 1970 on his and Robin Morton’s album An Irish Jubilee.
+Cathal McConnell sang Matt Hyland in 1970 on his and Robin Morton’s album of traditional Irish songs and music, An Irish Jubilee.
+John Moulden noted:

 Al O’Donnell recorded Matt Hyland in 1972 for his eponymous Trailer album, Al O’Donnell.
 He noted: